 A. Nadel's Trading Activities in the Hedge Funds.

-In the Executive Summaries disseminated to investors, Nadel represented that the Hedge Funds were generating the annual returns reflected in the table below, primarily through trading in the quadruple Qs.4
+In the Executive Summaries disseminated to investors, Nadel represented that the Hedge Funds were generating the annual returns reflected in Table 3, below, primarily through trading in the quadruple Qs.4